Using a credit card internationally

-Whether you’re driving into Mexico or jetting off to Monaco, a credit card can come in handy to pay your hotel bill, cover restaurant tabs, buy souvenirs and do a whole lot more.
+Whether you’re driving to Mexico or jetting to Monaco, a credit card can give you a convenient way to pay your hotel bill, cover restaurant tabs, buy souvenirs and do a whole lot more.

-Read on for helpful tips about using your credit card abroad.
+Read on for helpful tips about using your credit card internationally.

 What you’ll learn:

-- Before traveling abroad, check whether you need to share your travel plans with your credit card issuer so they don’t flag your card for fraud.
+Before traveling overseas, check whether you need to share your travel plans with your credit card issuer so they don’t flag your card for fraud.

-- Choosing contactless or chip payments when available can help keep your account more secure.
+Choosing contactless or chip payments when available can help you keep your account more secure.

 Credit cards can offer a safe, convenient way to pay while you’re abroad.
-Here are eight helpful tips for using a credit card when you’re traveling internationally:
+Many credit cards are widely accepted overseas, but you may want to research your specific destination to see whether you’ll be able to use your cards during your travels.
+Here are some more pretravel tips on using a credit card when traveling to other countries:

 It’s not as common as it once was, but some credit card issuers might request that you set up a travel notification when you’re away from your home country.
 That’s so they know you’re abroad and don’t flag your card for potential fraud.
 You can typically inform your issuer of your travel plans on its website, through its mobile app or by phone.

-Capital One no longer requires you to share your travel plans when you’re heading out of the country.
-But it still recommends updating your contact information in case it needs to reach you.
+Capital One doesn’t ask you to share your travel plans when you’re heading out of the country.
+But it still recommends making sure your contact information is up to date.

-2. Consider a card that doesn’t charge foreign transaction fees
+2. Consider bringing a card that doesn’t charge foreign transaction fees

 Credit cards with foreign transaction fees can add costs to your international travel.
 These fees can vary, but they could be about 1% to 3% of any purchases you make abroad.

-But not all credit cards charge foreign transaction fees.
-Capital One credit cards, for instance, don’t.
+But not all credit card issuers charge foreign transaction fees.
+Capital One doesn’t charge foreign transaction fees on any of its credit cards.
 View important rates and disclosures.

 On top of foreign transaction fees, you might run into what’s known as a dynamic currency conversion fee.

 The good news is that you’re not required to use or pay for dynamic currency conversion to access your money abroad.
-You can reject it at the point of sale.
+You can opt out at the point of sale.

 A four-digit credit card PIN may also help protect against fraud.
 The PIN works with a card’s microchip to boost security.
 If your card uses a PIN, make sure you know it before traveling abroad.
 Keep in mind that some card issuers might use chip-and-signature technology instead.

-7. Bring cash and other credit cards as backups
+3. Bring cash and other cards as backups

 You might also want to consider using a digital wallet to store things like credit cards, debit cards, gift cards, boarding passes, hotel reservations and other personal data.
-Where they’re accepted, digital wallets let you make quick and easy payments.
-Digital wallets use tokenization to replace your actual card number when you make a payment, keeping your account more secure.
+Digital wallets use tokenization to replace your actual card number when you make a payment, which can help you keep your account secure.

 Using your credit card abroad might offer some additional advantages, including: